Colin Ireland

-Colin Ireland (16 March 1954 – 21 February 2012) was a British serial killer known as the Gay Slayer because his victims were gay.
+Colin Ireland (16 March 1954 – 21 February 2012) was a British serial killer known as the Gay Slayer, because his victims were gay men.
 Criminologist David Wilson believes that Ireland was a psychopath.

 Ireland suffered a severely dysfunctional upbringing.
 He committed various crimes from the age of 16 and had served time in borstals and prisons.
 While living in Southend, he started frequenting the Coleherne, a gay pub in Earl's Court, London.
 Ireland sought men who liked the passive role and sado-masochism, so he could readily restrain them as they initially believed it was a sexual game.

-Ireland said he was heterosexual: he had been twice married to women and that he pretended to be gay only to befriend potential victims.
-Ireland claimed that his murders were not sexually motivated.
-He was highly organised, and carried a full murder kit of rope, handcuffs and a full change of clothes to each murder.
+Ireland was heterosexual: he had been twice married to women, he pretended to be gay only to befriend potential victims.
+Ireland's murders were not sexually motivated.
+He was highly organised and carried a full murder kit of rope, handcuffs and a full change of clothes to each murder.
 After killing his victim he cleaned the flat of any forensic evidence linking him to the scene and stayed in the flat until morning in order to avoid arousing suspicion from leaving in the middle of the night.

-Ireland was jailed for life for the murders in December 1993 and remained imprisoned until his death in February 2012, at the age of 57.
+Ireland was sentenced to five counts of life imprisonment for the murders on 20 December 1993 and remained imprisoned until his death on 21 February 2012, at the age of 57.

 Early life

-Ireland was born in 1954 in Dartford, Kent, to an unmarried teenage couple.
-Shortly after his birth, his father left him and his 17-year-old mother.
+Ireland was born in 1954 in Dartford, Kent, to an unmarried teenage couple; shortly after his birth, his father left him and his 17-year-old mother.
 His father is not named on his birth certificate, and Ireland did not know his identity.
-He was raised in poverty by his mother; they moved many times.
-In the early 1960s, she married.
-When she became pregnant, she put Ireland into care; he later returned to her.
-In 1966 she married another man.
+He was raised in poverty and moved home many times.
+When his mother married and became pregnant she put Ireland into care, although he was later returned to her.
+She went on to remarry in 1966.

 During the 1960s in Sheerness, Kent, Ireland was propositioned on three occasions and spied on once by men who were paedophiles.
+At age 13, he left school.
 In his mid-teens, he was sent to borstal for theft, and whilst there, deliberately set fire to another resident's belongings.
 At age 17, Ireland was convicted of robbery.
 He escaped and was returned to borstal.